janscience/Teensy_Amp/R1.0/README.md

 | Teensy + SD       | 5V      | 103mA   | 515mW | 97h     |
 | Teensy + Amp      | 5V      | 87mA    | 433mW | 115h    |
 | Teensy + Amp + SD | 5V      | 115mA   | 575mW | 87h     |

+The last colum is the run time to be expected for a 10Ah battery (10Ah divided by current).

 The amplifier takes just 11.5mA (57mW).